Jorge Polanco Player Props: Twins vs. White Sox

 - The pitching staff for the White Sox has a collective 10.2 K/9, the first-best in the league.

-- The White Sox's 5.80 team ERA ranks 29th across all MLB pitching staffs.
+- The White Sox have the 29th-ranked team ERA across all MLB pitching staffs (5.74).

-- White Sox pitchers combine to surrender 49 total home runs at a rate of 1.6 per game (second-most in baseball).
+- White Sox pitchers combine to surrender 50 total home runs at a rate of 1.6 per game (second-most in the league).

-- Cease (2-1 with a 4.15 ERA and 37 strikeouts in 30 1/3 innings pitched) makes the start for the White Sox, his seventh of the season.
+- The White Sox are sending Giolito (1-2) out to make his seventh start of the season.
+He is 1-2 with a 4.15 ERA and 34 strikeouts through 34 2/3 innings pitched.

-- The righty's last time out came on Thursday against the Tampa Bay Rays, when he went four innings, surrendering six earned runs while allowing nine hits.
+- The righty's last time out was on Friday against the Tampa Bay Rays, when he threw 6 2/3 innings, surrendering two earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.